 2) Some sort of bidet effect

-This seems to be the consensus online, (and has even been confirmed by Bullock in a tongue-in-cheek interview with MTV News).
+This seems to be the consensus online.
 This would make sense as Stallone, a sensible man of his time would probably be just as confused with an actual bidet – much in the same way Crocodile Dundee was confounded.

 However this still leaves many questions.
 If it is indeed some sort of spray, where does the water come from and how are three identical shells useful?
 If the future people are so advanced, why don’t they just use bidet technology that has already existed for hundreds of years.

 More likely than a joke, but not quite reasonable enough to hold water.

 Finally, what if we told you that the three seashells aren’t the real mystery here?
 What if they’re really just more of a distraction from the horrifying truth?
 What if we told you that, in the future, people just simply don’t poop?